ga-wdi-lessons/es6/readme.md

 - **2009: ES5 released.** This is what we have been writing so far in class.
 - **2015: ES6 published.** This brought about a wide set of new features and syntax.

-> ES4 was never released, largely due to political reasons
+> Check out [this awesome visualization](http://shaunlebron.github.io/solar-system-of-js/#0) of the current state of the Javascript universe

 #### Why now?

 Many plugins, frameworks and modules still use ES5, as browser support for the new version of the language is [still not universal](http://caniuse.com/#search=es6), but the new syntax and features of ES6 are increasingly becoming more and more popular in the developer world at large.
 You are very likely to see it pop up in the documentation of some of the technologies we will be using in this course.

 Today is all about exploring some of the [new features](https://github.com/lukehoban/es6features) and getting comfortable with the new syntax.